KompallyAkhil/BuddyGPT/README.md

 5.Run the application:

 npm start

-Usage
+Usage:

 1.Enter your queries or text into the input field.

 2.Click the arrow button to send your input to the chatbot.

 3.The chatbot will generate a response based on the input and display it in the chat window.

 4.Conversations are displayed in a chat-like format, with user input on the left and bot responses on the right.

-Features
+Features:

-Real-time conversation interface.
+👉Real-time conversation interface.

-Integration with Google's Generative AI for natural language responses.
+👉Integration with Google's Generative AI for natural language responses.

-Responsive design for use on various devices
+👉Responsive design for use on various devices

 Contributions

 Contributions are welcome!
 Feel free to open issues or pull requests for any improvements or fixes.

 Author

 KompallyAkhil